Nissan Pathfinder: 2010 facelift (Europe, South America, Asia/Oceania, Caribbean)

-An updated version debuted at the Geneva Motor Show in 2010, now available with the Nissan V9X Engine 3.0-litre V6 turbodiesel producing 170 kW and 550 Nm at 1,750 – 2,500 rpm while the upgraded YD25DDTi turbodiesel also available produces 140 kW – up 14 kW – while torque increased by 47 Nm to 450 Nm.
+An updated version debuted at the Geneva Motor Show in 2010, was available with the Nissan V9X Engine 3.0-litre V6 turbodiesel producing 170 kW and 550 Nm at 1,750 – 2,500 rpm while the upgraded YD25DDTi turbodiesel also available produces 140 kW – up 14 kW – while torque increased by 47 Nm to 450 Nm.
 Over the combined cycle manual versions use 8.4 L/100 km – an improvement of 1.4 L/100 km – while CO_{2} emissions have fallen by 40g/km to 224 g/km.
 Both figures were class competitive at the time.
 A version of the engine with a diesel particulate filter (DPF) was also available in certain markets.

-The R51 series Pathfinder continues to be sold and produced outside North America.
+The R51 series Pathfinder continued to be sold and produced outside North America until 2014.

 Exterior changes

 The revised models have been given a new look front and rear to differentiate them from their predecessors.
 Changes at the front include a new bonnet, revised grille and a new bumper assembly.
 Adding 80 mm to the length of both models, the bumper is more rounded and lends a more sporting touch to the cars.

 A new headlamp design with projectors is offered for Xenon lamps.
-Headlamps washers now pop up from beneath body color moulding in the bumpers.
+Headlamps washers pop up from beneath body colour moulding in the bumpers.
 A new 18 in alloy wheel complements the existing range of 16-inch (steel and alloy) and 17-inch (alloy) designs.
 V8 models are given a discreet V8 badge at the leading edge of both front doors and a new side moulding across the doors.